s-oshitade/web-dev-notes/myWebDevNotes.md

 The previous personal website won't get us hired!
 It looks more like a computer scince professor's CV website.😃

 Let's make something that is inspired by [Sean Halpin's personal website](https://web.archive.org/web/20180819202235js_/http://seanhalpin.io/).

+You can link a css stylesheet like so:
+`<link rel="stylesheet" href="css/styles.css" type="text/css">`

+The type="text/css" is optional but you must make accurate reference to the location of the css file, i.e. href (hypetext reference).
+## FAVICONS
+To create a favicon (favorite icon), go to https://www.favicon.cc/.

+Link your favicon like so:
+ ` <link rel="icon" href="favicon.ico">`

+Using `Pesticide`, hold down control and hover on the boxes.
+You will see some information at the foot of the page, about the element that you're hovering on.
+## HTML DIVS
+You can use divs to structure your html elements into separate `container`s or boxes that can be styled separately.

+`div` stands for Content Division Element.
+The div can have a height based on the css rule that you apply to it.
+But when it has content, a div is also able to assume a height that is just sufficient to `CONTAIN` the elements within it.

+You can use the chrome dev tools -> inspect -> Elements -> styles to experiment and test out the changes that need to be made.
+What you see is what you get.
+ONce you're satisfied with what you can see, you can then head over to your css and implement it.

+## THE BOX MODEL OF WEBSITE STYLING!💪
+Every single element on screen is treated as a box by CSS.
+By styling that box - it's height, padding, margin, etc - that's how we can the determine how the elements can be laid out and how they will show up on a screen.
+This concept is known as The Box Model.

+When a div container has no content, then it will have no dimension unless you specify css rules, e.g. height and/or width.

+Padding makes the element 'look' different in size, but margin does not.
+That's because the padding takes the background color of the element, so it pads the content.
+While the margin does not take the color of the element, it pushes away other elements and creates a space between elements.
+### The border
+The [border](https://developer.mozilla.org/en-US/docs/Web/CSS/border) is a very important aspect of a box.
+The border shorthand CSS property sets an element's border.
+It sets the values of [border-width](https://developer.mozilla.org/en-US/docs/Web/CSS/border-width), [border-style](https://developer.mozilla.org/en-US/docs/Web/CSS/border-style), and [border-color](https://developer.mozilla.org/en-US/docs/Web/CSS/border-color).
+Please read each of the linked docs - border, border-width, border-style, border-color.
+Also review the reference for margin and padding.
+With these, you will be able to handle the CSS box/container well.

+Here's a lecture on [The Box Model](https://www.udemy.com/course/the-complete-web-development-bootcamp/learn/lecture/12287726#questions/8856680).
+Please re-watch!

+## THE CSS DISPLAY PROPERTY
+The display property has four different values.
+1. `Block` elements such as `<p>`, `<h1 - h6>`, `ul, ol, <hr, article, section, div`
+2. `Inline`, such as span, img, `<a>`
+A major issue with the inline elements is that you can't set the width to a particular value.
+It won't respond.
+On the other hand, block elements allow you to set the width but it won't allow multiple elements to sit on the same line.
+3. If you change the display to `inline-block`, then you get the best of both worlds.
+Images are typically handled as inline block elements.
+4. `display: none`.
+This removes such element from the website.
+Quite similar to display: none, there's a property called visibility.
+When the property `visibility` is set to a value of hidden, The element disappears but its original position is kept.

+## CSS STATIC AND RELATIVE POSITIONING

+...Exploring css positioning in more detail.
+It's important to note that: even without css, our html has pre-defined rules for how it should be displayed on your webpage.
+We have to understand how things get positioned by default before we can go on to change it and bend it  to our rules without getting confused or stuck.